 Not having an education degree or experience in the field, Chris enrolled in the Master of Arts in Teaching (MAT) program at Meredith College, where he was confident he would gain the skills he needed to become an elementary school teacher while still being a husband and father.

 “The MAT program at Meredith has an unrivaled reputation for producing high quality educators,” said Chris.
 “When combined with a schedule that fit my busy family calendar, it was really an easy choice to come to Meredith.
 The moment I started communicating with people at Meredith about the MAT program, I felt welcomed and appreciated.”

 Chris completed the MAT program in December 2016 with a Master of Arts in Teaching and a concentration in elementary education.
-He will serve as the graduate commencement speaker in May.
+He was asked to serve as the graduate commencement speaker, a great honor.

 “What excites me most about working in elementary education is sharing those moments when a student comes to an understanding of a difficult topic that they have been struggling with,” said Chris.
 “It is simply magical when you see the reaction of a student who has a light bulb or a-ha moment in the classroom.”

 Now, Chris spends his days as a sixth grade English language arts teacher at Hawfields Middle School.

 “Fortunately, I was able to get a job even before graduating,” said Chris.
 “The people at Meredith went above and beyond to help facilitate my transition from student teacher to full-time employee at a local school, all while finishing my degree.”